Each side of the brain performs certain functions.

 The brain works best, however, when both sides are activated and involved in learning and activities.
-When both sides are engaged, neural connections are made that allow them to work together better in the future.
+When both sides are engaged, neural connections are made and that allows them to work better.

-Here are 10 simple exercises anyone can do that will improve the integration of both hemispheres.
+Here are 10 simple exercises anyone can do to develop both sides of the brain

-Music enjoyment is very much a right hemisphere activity; however, learning placement of the fingers to achieve certain sounds and reading music engages the left hemisphere.
+Playing musical instruments is very much a right hemisphere activity.
+However, learning placement of the fingers to achieve certain sounds and reading music engages the left hemisphere.

-If you work involves primarily left brain activity (bookkeeping, report writing, law research, etc.), set up physical space with art that reflects nature and music of different varieties.
+If your work primarily involves left brain activity (bookkeeping, report writing, law research, etc.), set up physical space with art that reflects nature and music of different varieties.
 Having those things around allows the right hemisphere to engage, too.